karihigh/S2_QuantHumanists/assignment1A.md

 # My data double

-## Facebook

-- Requested: ✅
-- Downloaded:
-- What I found:

-## Google 'Reservations'

-- Requested: ✅
-- Downloaded: ✅
-- What I found:

 ## Instagram

 - Requested: ✅
 - Downloaded: ✅
-- What I found:
+- What I found: The first thing that I was impressed, is that my instagram data had 3 parts.
+I thought in the first place that it had divided all of my information into different parts.
+But then I realized it's just organized that way.
+I supposed this was the most social network I use and downloading this data was the evidence for that.

 ## Spotify
 - Requested: ✅
 - Downloaded: not ready yet
+- What I found: :(

+## Google 'Reservations'

+- Requested: ✅
+- Downloaded: ✅
-- What I found:
+- What I found: I've travelled a lot.

 ## Googlemaps